William Sealy Gosset

 William Sealy Gosset (13 June 1876 – 16 October 1937) was an English statistician, chemist and brewer who worked for Guinness.
-In statistics, he pioneered small sample experimental design.
+In statistics, he pioneered small-sample experimental design.
 Gosset published under the pen name Student and developed Student's t-distribution – originally called Student's "z" – and "Student's test of statistical significance".

 Early life and education

 William Gosset was born in Canterbury, England the eldest son of Agnes Sealy Vidal and Colonel Frederic Gosset, R.E.
 Royal Engineers.
 He attended Winchester College before matriculating as Winchester Scholar in natural sciences and mathematics at New College, Oxford.

 Career

 Upon graduating in 1899, he joined the brewery of Arthur Guinness & Son in Dublin, Ireland; he spent the rest of his 38-year career at Guinness.

-In 1904 he wrote an internal report for Guiness titled "The application of the law of error to work of the brewery".
+In 1904 he wrote an internal report for Guinness titled "The application of the law of error to work of the brewery".
 He had conducted experiments with only small sample sizes and was aware that analysis was difficult, hence he recommended consulting mathematicians who were knowledgeable in probability theory.
-In 1906-1907, Guinness sent him to Karl Pearson's laboratory at University College London for two terms.
+In 1906–1907, Guinness sent him to Karl Pearson's laboratory at University College London for two terms.

 Gosset and Pearson had a good relationship.
 Pearson helped Gosset with the mathematics of his papers, including the 1908 papers, but had little appreciation of their importance.
 The papers addressed the brewer's concern with small samples; biometricians like Pearson, on the other hand, typically had hundreds of observations and saw no urgency in developing small-sample methods.

 In his job as Head Experimental Brewer at Guinness, Gosset developed new statistical methods – both in the brewery and on the farm – now central to the design of experiments, to proper use of significance testing on repeated trials, and to analysis of economic significance (an early instance of decision theory interpretation of statistics) and more, such as his small-sample, stratified, and repeated balanced experiments on barley for proving the best yielding varieties.
 Gosset acquired that knowledge by study, by trial and error, and by cooperating with others.

-Gosset's first publication came in 1907, "On the Error of Counting with a Haemocytometer," in which – unbeknownst to Gosset aka "Student" – he rediscovered the Poisson distribution.
+Gosset's first publication came in 1907, "On the Error of Counting with a Hæmocytometer," in which – unbeknownst to Gosset aka "Student" – he rediscovered the Poisson distribution.
 After a Guinness researcher published a paper containing information that Guinness management feared might be useful to the company's competitors, it was decided that future publications by Guinness researchers must not mention beer, Guinness, or the author's true name.
 Gosset may have taken his pen name "Student" from a notebook he kept in 1906 and 1907, "The Student's Science Notebook".
 Thus his most noteworthy achievement is now called Student's, rather than Gosset's, t-distribution and test of statistical significance.